Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D5
+Does playing with new themes for iTerm2 actually count as coding?
+If it helps I have really cool Terminal now!
+I did solve the ruby tweet redaction puzzle that I struggled with yesterday so that definitely counts.

 ### R2D4
 If we don't count weekends (and who does?), we are already at the end of week 1.
 OMG.
 I am going to be a junior coder looking for a proper job before I can even blink.
 Today I was working on loop programs with a simple text based game.